DulminiGuruge/DjangoLearnMeta/README.md

 ### Creating Model Forms

 View the modelforms app in the code.
+First add the model in models.py.
+Then import the model in forms.py and lastly update the admin.py.
+Then you have to add the url for the form using urls.py in app level and the project level.